simonambridge/RTFAP2/TransactionHandlers/README.md

 	Topic: NewTransactions	Partition: 0	Leader: 0	Replicas: 0	Isr: 0
 ```

+Warning!!!
 Delete the topic.
 (Note: The server.properties file must contain `delete.topic.enable=true` for this to work):

 ```
 $ $KAFKA_HOME/bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic NewTransactions
 ```
+Hopefully you didn't do that and we can carry on with building the next part of the demo.

 ## Build and run the demo